With great diversity comes a city full of rich culture. There's plenty of creativity around the city to pique your interest again and again

 There are some great cinemas around Birmingham including The Electric Cinema.
 It is the oldest working cinema in the UK with amazing comforts such as luxury sofa seating, waiter service and a full bar.
 Film fans can catch all forms of cinema from the latest blockbusters to classic and independent films.

 William Shakespeare is universally known as one of the greatest playwrights in history who lived in Stratford-Upon-Avon, just on the outskirts of Birmingham..

-2016 will celebrate the 400th anniversary of his death with a number of events and new exhibitions taking place throughout the region.
-Visitors will be able to see the writer's final home, New Place, and his original schoolroom which will be opened to the public for the first time.
+2016 celebrated the 400th anniversary of his death with a number of events and new exhibitions throughout the region.
+Visitors were able to see the writer's final home, New Place, and his original schoolroom which was opened to the public for the first time.